Empuraan015x/bootcamp-project/README.md

 # bootcamp-project
-Project in 'project' folder
+Project in 'project' folder.
-login and register page linked with homepage with authentication
+'login' and 'register' page linked with 'home' page with authentication.